Zapper-fi/studio-docs/docs/recipes/vault-token.md

 }
 ```

+## Add `resolvePricePerShare` parameter

-Lastly, we'll resolve the ratio between the price of the vault token and the price of the underlying token.
+Lastly, we'll resolve the ratio between the price of the vault token and the price of the underlying token using `resolvePricePerShare`.
 In the case of Yearn tokens, there's a convenience method called `pricePerShare()` that can be used to resolve the ratio (in units of wei).
 In the case of `xJOE`, we'll simply divide the reserve amount by the vault token supply to get the ratio.

 ```ts
 @Register.TokenPositionFetcher({ appId, groupId, network })